ckeditor/ckeditor5/docs/framework/development-tools/package-generator/javascript-package.md

 ```

 <info-box warning>
-	(*) This file is available only if plugin is generated with `--use-legacy-methods` flag.
+	(*) This file is available only when plugin was generated with `--use-legacy-methods` flag.
 </info-box>

 Guides for developing some of the files: